rishabh-bector/gideon-ai/README.md

 Just run logicControl.py!
 The default input mode is "input", in which you receive a prompt (>), which you press enter on to dictate voice commands.
 Have fun!

 # USING QUIZLET:
 Give Gideon a command similar to "Quiz me on {topic}", and he will quiz you.
-If you want to stop, answer "interrupt".
-Further, if you want Gideon to repeat something, say "interrupt", and then "can you say that again?".
+If you want Gideon to repeat something, say "interrupt", and then "can you say that again?".
 He will gladly comply.